Epic Antarctica: Crossing the Circle via Falklands & South Georgia

 Whether you're visiting Antarctic research stations, witnessing a sudden minke whale breach from your Zodiac, sharing a magical moment with king penguins, or celebrating crossing the Antarctic Circle with like-minded travelers and crew, you'll know this experience will live on in you forever.

-Your ship: Ocean Diamond The Ocean Diamond is a modern, stable super-yacht, and one of the largest of our small expedition ships.
+Ocean Diamond This modern, stable super-yacht is one of the largest of Quark Expeditions' expedition ships.
 Carrying a maximum of 189 passengers, and with two stabilizers and an ice-strengthened hull, this outstanding vessel is ideal for polar expeditions.

 Day 1: Ushuaia, Argentina You will begin your journey in Ushuaia, a small but bustling port town at the tip of South America.
 This Argentine town is an ideal gateway for you to explore the southern extent of Patagonia while preparing for your adventure ahead.
 Get active in the mountains or enjoy handcrafted chocolate at a café in town.